Raghul-M/Hugging_Face/README.md

 # Hugging_Face
-This Repo Consists of Hugging Face Examples
+This Repo Consists of Hugging Face Examples and Projects :